Do you need help with writing a first draft?

 Ernest Hemingway famously stopped writing in the middle of a sentence so he’d know exactly where to resume the following day.

-The American novelist Henry Miller was also a big believer in stopping before he ran out of ideas.
+The American best-selling author Henry Miller was also a big believer in stopping before he ran out of ideas.
 He said:

 “I don’t believe in draining the reservoir, do you see?
 I believe in getting up from the typewriter, away from it, while I still have still things to say.”